-Excel Academy Board of Trustees
+Massachusetts Excel Academy Board of Trustees

-As public agents authorized by the state, the members of the board of trustees (board) of a charter school are responsible for governing the school and hold the charter for the school, as it is granted by the Board of Elementary and Secondary Education (BESE).
+The members of the board of trustees (board) of a charter school are responsible for governing the school and hold the charter for the school, as it is granted by the Board of Elementary and Secondary Education (BESE).

 Ben is the co-founder and CEO of AGC Partners in Boston, MA.
 Prior to founding AGC, Ben was a Managing Director and Head of M&A at Cowen Securities.
 Prior to Cowen he led Montgomery Securities’ East Coast and European Tech Investment Banking practice.
 He graduated from Trinity College and received an M.S. in Accounting from NYU’s Stern School of Business.

 Bernabe Rodriguez, Vice Chair

 Bernabe is the current Director and Co-founder of 311 Services for the City of Chelsea.
 Prior to this position, Bernabe served as the Executive Secretary to the City Manager for two years.
 Bernabe graduated from Bentley University with a bachelor’s degree in Business Management and is an Excel Academy alumni.